 I love to cook.
 Not in the dictionary sense of the word, which is just heating food up in a pan until it’s warm, but in the more abstract sense of the word.
 I love the act of cooking.
 I love turning on some good music, throwing my hair up, and stirring and mixing and chopping and slicing in a room that smells like heaven.
 I love the taking my time, savoring the full sensory experience that is cooking.
 That said, most of my “cooking” while in college is me throwing some vegetables in the microwave, squeezing some lemon juice on them, and calling it a day.
 Every now and then, though, I get inspired to create, which is how the recipe below came into being.
-It’s super easy (like literally so easy), but it tastes like heaven and smells like a spice market–perfect for a chilly fall evening.
+It’s super easy (like literally so easy), but it tastes magnificent and smells like a spice market–perfect for a chilly fall evening.

 What You Need: